On this page:

 Who are Weed Spotters?

-Weed Spotters are individuals with an interest in plants including contractors, consultants, horticulturalists, local government staff, and other agency staff including Parks Victoria, waterway managers and Catchment Management Authorities.
+The Weed Spotters program is for those who work in an industry or who are part of a group where they are likely to spend time in places where State prohibited weeds could be found.
+Weed Spotters include contractors, consultants, horticulturalists, local government staff, and other agency staff including Parks Victoria, waterway managers and Catchment Management Authorities.

 There are a range of training activities and publications available to Weed Spotters to assist them to identify State prohibited weeds.
 Training includes weed identification, distinguishing characteristics of the target weeds and how to make a State prohibited weed report.
 Publications include a training manual, State prohibited weed cards and a subscription to the Weed Spotter newsletter.